Château Montrose Saint-Estèphe 2020 - 2nd Grand Cru Classé

 Food and wine pairings

-Enjoy with a Wagyu ribeye steak, pigeon en croûte with foie gras and seasonal truffles, or a rack of roast lamb...
+Enjoy it with a Wagyu ribeye, pigeon en croûte with foie gras and seasonal truffles, or a roasted rack of lamb...

 Bettane & Desseauve